luci/recipes-py/README.recipes.md

   inv_ids (list of str): ids of the invocations. variants_with_unexpected_results (bool): if True, return only test
-    results from variants that have unexpected results. limit (int): maximum number of test results to return.
+    results from variants that have unexpected results. merge (bool): if True, return test results as if all invocations are one, otherwise, results will be ordered by invocation. limit (int): maximum number of test results to return.
     Defaults to 1000.
   step_name (str): name of the step.